saylordotorg/course_hist231/Unit07.md

+---
+layout: default
+title: "HIST231: Empire and States in the Middle East and Southwest Asia"
+course_description: "An exploration of the political, economic, and social history of the Middle East and Southwest Asia, from the pre-Islamic period to WWI.
+Focuses on the impact of Islam and European imperialism in the region."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Persia Under the Safavid Empire and Beyond** <span id="7"></span>
 *The Shi’a Safavid Empire presented a major threat to the Sunni Ottoman